Bio Waste Management & Composting

 .

-During 2023 and into 2024 EcoThailand will be supported by a grant from Canadian Fund for Local Initiatives (CFLI) to exapand our community based bio waste management capabilities on Koh Phangan island working with CFLI, individuals, our partners, businesses, tessabaan and others to improve bio waste management with consequent decreased burning, landfill, PM2.5 and general environmental improvement.
+During 2023 and into 2024 EcoThailand was supported by a grant from Canadian Fund for Local Initiatives (CFLI) to exapand our community based bio waste management capabilities on Koh Phangan island working with CFLI, individuals, our partners, businesses, tessabaan and others to improve bio waste management with consequent decreased burning, landfill, PM2.5 and general environmental improvement.
+The project distributed over 300 composting systems to individuals and businesses resulting in a saving of 6 tons of bio waste a month, decrease in carbon emissions of 3 tons a month and production of 5 tons a month of compost.
+In addition 3 community composting sites were enabled, on of which has transitioned into a social enterprise type business, Kohmpost which EcoThailand continues to support.

 EcoThailand Foundation, whenever sponsorship is available, give free composting bins and advice to local residents as part of our ‘Composting for All’ initiative with the aim increasing local bio waste management, decreasing the need for transport and municipal intervention, so minimizing greenhouse gas release, landfill, and burning (lowering smoke and PM2.5 pollution) .
 Some of our happy recipients are: